-VPPS was the main contributor to the total measured levels.
-Insects, frogs and WTP also contributed to the total measured levels.
+VPPS and WTP were the main contributors to the total measured levels.
+Insects and frogs also contributed to the total measured levels.

-Noise from road traffic and aircraft was also audible on occasion, however they did not contribute to measured levels.
+Noise from road traffic was also audible on occasion, however, did not contribute to measured levels.

 6 Summary